West End Learning Unlimited Never stop learning...

 Today we remain a relatively informal group of dedicated volunteers organizing and running lectures for over 200 members.
 We have been able to attract excellent local speakers who share their knowledge and enthusiasm on diverse topics.
 We want this learning opportunity to be as accessible as possible, keeping fees at an easily affordable level.
 Each year we offer three separately themed series of 6 lectures.
 The six related talks allow the exploration of several aspects of the theme in more depth than readily available elsewhere.
 Each lecture session comprises a one-hour talk followed by a refreshment break, and ending with half an hour of questions.

-If you are new to WELU and wish to register for a series, please review the instructions and information in the section of the website, called Registration Management:
+If you are new to WELU and wish to register for a series, please review the instructions and information in the section of the website, called Membership, using the link to the right.

 The following list illustrates the wide variety of subjects covered by the programme.

-• Medicine (4 series); Health Care Beyond Drugs; Hearing; The Brain
+• Medicine; Health Care Beyond Drugs; Hearing; The Brain

 • Contemporary Moral Issues